deephyper/deephyper/docs/examples/plot_transfer_learning_for_hps.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 26-27
+GENERATED FROM PYTHON SOURCE LINES 45-46

 Then, we can define the hyperparameter problem space based on :math:`n`

 ..
-GENERATED FROM PYTHON SOURCE LINES 27-36
+GENERATED FROM PYTHON SOURCE LINES 46-53

 .. code-block:: Python

-    from deephyper.hpo import HpProblem

     N = 1